It-samuel/DevOps-CI-CD-project/README.md

 # DevOps-CI-CD-project
 Welcome to the Azure DevOps project repository!
 This project showcases the deployment of a microservices-based application through an end-to-end CI/CD pipeline, from scratch.
 Whether you're new to DevOps or have some experience, this guide will help you understand how to automate your deployments with Azure DevOps.

-Certainly!
-Here's a professional GitHub `README.md` file based on the transcript provided, focused on a cloud-based DevOps project using Azure DevOps to deploy a microservices-based application via CI/CD pipelines.

----

-# Azure DevOps Masterclass: 10-Microservice Real-Time Application CI/CD DevOps Project

-Welcome to the Azure DevOps Masterclass project repository!
-This project showcases the deployment of a microservices-based application through an end-to-end CI/CD pipeline, from scratch.
-Whether you're new to DevOps or have some experience, this guide will help you understand how to automate your deployments with Azure DevOps.

 ## Project Overview